 The inferior phrenic artery originates near the abdominal aorta, just as it passes through the diaphragm at the level of the twelfth thoracic vertebra (T12).[7]
 It may arise directly from the aorta, the celiac trunk, or the renal arteries, depending on individual anatomical variation.
 The artery ascends to supply the undersurface of the diaphragm and often gives off small branches to nearby structures, such as the adrenal glands and esophagus.
 The right and left inferior phrenic arteries are located on either side of the diaphragm, with each artery curving upward along the muscle’s surface to ensure its blood supply.

-Structure and Anatomy
+Anatomy

 Origin

-The inferior phrenic artery is a paired artery, meaning there is a right and left artery, each supplying blood to one side of the diaphragm.
-The origin of the inferior phrenic artery can vary:
+The inferior phrenic artery is typically a paired artery, meaning there is a right and a left artery, each supplying blood to one side of the diaphragm.
+Its origin can vary among individuals:

-- From the Celiac Trunk: The artery may also originate from the celiac trunk, which branches off the abdominal aorta.
+- From the Celiac Trunk: In some individuals, the artery originates from the celiac trunk, one of the major branches of the abdominal aorta.

 Course